Website icon Xpert.Digital

 Is it worth the effort to limit digital activities primarily to LinkedIn?

-Everyone should decide on an answer on a case-by-case basis.
-Here on this page you will find some helpful information for your own individual assessment.
+The answer should be decided on a case-by-case basis.
+This page provides some helpful information for your own individual assessment.

 Alternative:

-• Put the main work on a blog on the company website or as a standalone page.
+• Post the main work in a blog on the company website or as a standalone page.

-• Content elements of the blog can be used as elements for social media, PR or other forms of communication such as mailings.
+• Content elements from the blog can be used as elements for social media, PR, or other forms of communication such as mailings.

-Decision support for the business social media platform LinkedIn: numbers and data
+Decision-making aid for the business social media platform LinkedIn: Facts and figures

 LinkedIn – PDF Download

-Are you looking for technical and strategic advice for potential solutions?
-Xpert.Digital supports you!
+Are you looking for technical and strategic advice on potential solutions?
+Xpert.Digital can help!

 Konrad Wolfenstein